mlhartme/stool/README.md

 #### Available variables

-A stage has variables for all properties of the stage class.
+A stage has variables for all directions of the stage.
 This usually includes:

 * **metadataComment**
   Arbitrary comment for this stage.
 This value is nothing but stored, it has no effect.
 Type string.